U.S. to exchange ambassadors with Sudan, ending 23-year gap

 “This decision is a meaningful step forward in strengthening the U.S.-Sudan bilateral relationship, particularly as the civilian-led transitional government works to implement the vast reforms under the political agreement and constitutional declaration of August 17, 2019,” Pompeo said in a statement praising Hamdok.

+The prime minister discussed strengthening ties between the United States and Sudan during his meeting in Washington with David Hale, the U.S. State Department undersecretary for political affairs.

+“After a 23-year interruption, it is great to see the start of the ambassadors exchange operation between Sudan and the United States of America.
+This is an important step towards rebuilding Sudan,” Hamdok said on Twitter after the meeting.

 Washington and Khartoum had been at odds for decades.
-The U.S. government added Sudan to its list of state sponsors of terrorism in 1993 over allegations that Bashir’s Islamist government was supporting terrorist groups, a designation that makes Sudan technically ineligible for debt relief and financing from the IMF and World Bank.
+The U.S. government added Sudan to its list of state sponsors of terrorism in 1993 over allegations that Bashir’s Islamist government was supporting terrorist groups, a designation that makes Sudan technically ineligible for debt relief and financing from the International Monetary Fund and World Bank.

-But last month, a senior State Department official said Washington may remove Sudan from the list and that the two countries no longer have an adversarial relationship.
+Last month, a senior State Department official said the United States may remove Sudan from the list and that the two countries no longer had an adversarial relationship.
 Congress needs to approve such a removal.

 Months of demonstrations over price hikes for fuel and bread and cash shortages led to an uprising against Bashir, who was toppled by the military in April.